-This internship provides human service students

-the opportunity to experience field work.
+This internship provides human service students the opportunity to experience field work.
 Training in the skills by which students can offer direct and indirect assistance to the client population is provided.
-Prerequisites: HS 210 and permission of Internship Coordinator.
+Prerequisites: HS 210 with a grade of C or better and permission of Internship Coordinator.
 Corequisite: HS 217.